Solar Cruiser Disturbance Torque Estimation and Predictive Momentum Management: Disturbance Estimation Using Kalman Filter

 \section{Disturbance Estimation Using Kalman Filter}

+Given NASA's efforts to develop on-orbit SRP calibration algorithms~\citep{carzana2023solar}, it is reasonable to assume that an accurate SRP force estimate is available within the proposed momentum management algorithm.
+However, the SRP disturbance torque cannot be measured directly, and needs to be estimated onboard in real time.
 The disturbance torque $\mbs{\tau}^\text{dist}_b$ is an external input acting on the solar sail system that impacts its dynamics.
 In the MPC policy proposed in Section~\ref{sec:MPC}, this disturbance torque is a key parameter in the prediction model used to forecast the system dynamics and determine optimal momentum management actuation.
 Due to the slow motion and relatively steady attitude operation nature of solar sails, the disturbance torque is modeled as approximately constant or slow varying.
-However, the disturbance cannot be measured directly, and needs to be estimated onboard.
-Utilizing a Kalman filter estimation framework provides adequate knowledge of the disturbance that MPC can take advantage of.
-A Kalman filter framework is developed in this section to supplement this essential parameter for MPC.
+A Kalman filter framework is developed in this section to supplement this essential parameter for MPC momentum management.